ourworldventures/ourworld_books_OLD/content/ow_znz_company/services/ow_financial_licenses.md

 ![](img/digifin1.png)

 OurFinTech is the organization which collaborates with the Zanzibar government to provide financial regulatory services and technology to its customers.
-It is a fully automated financial framework for the self-sovereign and sustainable [digital freezone](../ourhub/ourhub.md) bridging Africa and the rest of the world.
+It is a fully automated financial framework for the self-sovereign and sustainable digital freezone bridging Africa and the rest of the world.

 Our unique proposition is that we will become a license and service provider which uses twin technology to aggregate all the following features into a single, very simple, consumable package including:

 - Any required licenses
 - Much required technology (All infrastructure and blockchain tech)
 - Third-party processing with global fiat currencies
-> TODO: (na) What does 'third-party processing with global fiat currencies' mean?
 - Auditing services & automatic tax reporting
 - Facility services (office, houses for staff, ...)

-All these features will be provided by and hosted on OurHub's [Community Digital Backbone](/ourinternet/ourledger/ourledger.md), the decentralised internet infrastucture of the new [cybercity](../ourtown/ourtown.md).
+All these features will be provided by and hosted on OurHub's [Community Digital Backbone](/ourinternet/ourledger/ourledger.md), the decentralised internet infrastucture of the new [cybercity](/ourtown/ourtown.md).

 ## The timing is ideal